codacy-badger/sparkling-reviews/README.md

 An application to analyse the user reviews about a product to find the sentiments and to extract some particular attributes so as to define some base for the user construe about the product.

+**Currently facing low-performance issues.
+Reason for the same might be something related to [spark-nlp](https://github.com/JohnSnowLabs/spark-nlp)**

 ### Dependencies

 1. Java 8 - v1.8 or above